 The employer has an obligation to issue a prior written notice of 30 calendar days and make severance payment of at least one month’s salary within 30 calendar days after terminating the contract.
 The employer may issue a prior written notice of 3 calendar days’, however in this case the severance payment would be in the amount of at least two months’ salary payable within 30 calendar days after terminating the contract.
-Accrued but unused annual holiday shall be paid to the employee in the event of termination of the contract (LC article 37).
+Accrued but unused annual holiday shall be paid to the employee in the event of termination of the contract (LC article 48).

+Collective redundancy is defined as termination of employment agreement for 30 days by the employer which is not caused due to employee’s behavior or by the expiry of the employment agreement and if at least 10 employees are made redundant (where there are between 20-100 employees in place) or not less than 10% are made redundant where there are more than 100 employees.

-notify in writing the Ministry of Labor, Health, and Social Affairs of Georgia and the employees whose labor agreements are terminated, at least 45 calendar days before retrenchment.
+In the event of collective redundancies employers shall first of all launch consultations with employee unions.
+The employer must notify in writing the Ministry of Labor, Health, and Social Affairs of Georgia and the employees whose labor agreements are terminated, at least 45 calendar days before retrenchment.
+The redundancies become effective after 45 calendar days since the notification date (LC Article 49).

+The Labor Code does not provide for the formula for calculating severance payment in case of retrenchment.

+In the event of transfer of an undertaking (merger or acquisition) existing employment agreements should not be terminated due to the transfer.
+Instead, all the employment rights and obligations born by the transferor are transferred on to the new employer.
+In such cases employees’ associations should be informed of the upcoming transfer to ensure the smooth transfer of employees into a new form of the enterprise by participating in consultations on behalf of employees.
+The receiving counterparty shall therefore be obliged to respect the employment relations during the one year since reorganization.
+(LC Article 50).